BlackEdder/plotd/README.md

 # Plotcli: Plot streams of data from the command line

-Plotcli is a command line application that can create plots from text/csv files.
-It will ignore any lines it does not understand, so it is safe to use with files that contain non csv data as well.
-Typically I use it during simulations, where I simulate data, which I pipe to a file and then I plot it using plotcli
+Plotcli is a command line application that can create plots from text/csv files and from piped data, making it useful during data analysis.
+Plotcli work best in combination with other command line tools such as awk.
+Plotcli will ignore any lines it does not understand, so it is safe to use with files that contain non csv data as well.
+Typically I use it during simulations, where I simulate data, which I pipe to a file and then I plot it using plotcli:

 ```
 plotcli < path/to/file
 ```

-While new data is coming in it will plot them and save the plot to a file (by default plotcli.png).
-I then normally use the eye of gnome (eog) to open the plot.
-The nice thing about eog is that it will keep reloading the updated plot, every time it is being written to.
-Currently plotcli will keep checking for new data until it is killed with ctrl+c.
+It will plot the data and save the plot to a file (by default plotcli.png).
+Plotcli has a command line switch similar to tail (-f) so that it will keep checking for new data until it is killed with ctrl+c.

 Plotcli is meant to be adaptive and will automatically adapt the plot boundaries to encompass all the data.

 ## Installation

+You need to have dub and cairo installed (https://github.com/D-Programming-Language/dub).
+Then you can install plotcli as follows:

 ```
 git clone http://github.com/BlackEdder/plotd.git